una/personal-goals/happy-moments/happy-moments.md

 06/05/2015
 ---
 Today was national donut day, but someone brought in cupcakes to the office.
 I totally forgot how much I love cream cheese frosting.
 Yumm.

+06/06/2015
+---
+After brunch with my roommate today, we looked at some apartments and stumbled into the prettiest little chocolate store.
+Such a cute place.

+06/07/2015
+---
+I saw so many people from my life today!
+Many of which I haven't seen in ages!
+It's the day before BDConf and I've already given so many hugs :D